Premiership of Boris Johnson: Third lockdown in England

 On 4 January, Johnson announced that England would enter a third lockdown beginning the following day.
 Scotland also decided to enforce this lockdown.
 People were told only to leave their homes for limited reasons.
 All schools and colleges closed to the majority of pupils.
 At the time the restrictions were said to last until at least mid-February.
 Also on 4 January, an 82-year-old man named Brian Pinker became the first person to receive the Oxford–AstraZeneca COVID-19 vaccine.
 On 5 January, Rishi Sunak announced economic support for businesses during this lockdown with up to £9,000 in grants per property.
 Some business groups believed the help was a good start but didn't go far enough to prevent the collapse of some businesses.
 Health Secretary Matt Hancock confirmed the vaccination target of every adult in the UK to receive a dose of the vaccination by Autumn 2021 and all vulnerable groups to receive one by mid-February.

 In January, the head of the COVID Recovery Group, Steve Baker MP, warned Boris Johnson that he may face a leadership challenge if COVID restrictions weren't lifted citing concerns surrounding civil liberties.
 Boris Johnson confirmed that all travel corridors into the UK would be closed starting on 18 January due to worries of potential new strains whilst confirming that all visitors would have to demonstrate proof of a negative COVID test before arriving.

-In the March 2021 United Kingdom budget, Chancellor of the Exchequer Rishi Sunak announced that the furlough scheme would be extended until September 2021.
+In the March 2021 budget, Chancellor of the Exchequer Rishi Sunak announced that the furlough scheme would be extended until September 2021.
 By this period, the scheme had supported over 11 million jobs since its introduction in March 2020.
 Sunak also announced an extension of the Universal Credit £20 uplift, to be continued for an additional six months amongst other measures.